 - Provide funding for other identified needs to combat homelessness in the community including:

-- \circ Rapid Re-Housing.
+- Rapid Re-Housing.

-- Case Management.
+- o Case Management.

-- Bridge Housing (Hoteling); and
+- o Bridge Housing (Hoteling); and

 - Street Outreach.

 Evidence-based program - Housing First Basis will use funds to secure housing for homeless individuals and provide case management services to provide additional needs for clients.